Skip to main content

 Prerequisites

-• An administrator role on the Partition where you want to set up forwarding.
+• An administrator role on the partition where you want to set up forwarding.

-• Follow the instructions on Grant Access to an AWS Product to grant Sumo permission to send data to the destination S3 bucket.
+• Follow the instructions on Grant Access to an AWS Product to grant Sumo Logic permission to send data to the destination S3 bucket.

-• A Partition or Scheduled View to push to Amazon S3.
+• A partition or Scheduled View to push to Amazon S3.

 Forwarding interval